 Karen is also committed to bar and community service work in a wide variety of organizations.
-She has served on the board of editors for the Texas Bar Journal, co-chair of the Appellate Practice Committee of the American Bar Association's Section of Litigation, council member of the State Bar of Texas Appellate Section, and chair of the Tarrant County Appellate and Business Litigation Sections.
+She is currently the AJEI Summit Chair for the ABA Council of Appellate Lawyers of the Judicial Division for the AJEI 2023 Summit.
+She also has served on the board of editors for the Texas Bar Journal, co-chair of the Appellate Practice Committee of the American Bar Association's Section of Litigation, council member of the State Bar of Texas Appellate Section, and chair of the Tarrant County Appellate and Business Litigation Sections.
 She is active in the Federal Bar Association as well.
-Karen currently serves on the Board of the Fort Worth Public Library Foundation and continues to be active with the Fort Worth Chamber of Commerce Governmental Affairs Committee and Central Area Council after the end of her Board term.
-Karen is also the administrative partner of the Fort Worth office of Haynes and Boone.
+Karen currently serves on the Board of the Fort Worth Public Library Foundation.
+Karen is also a past administrative partner of the Fort Worth office of Haynes Boone.

 - Co-Chair, Appellate Practice Committee, American Bar Association, Section of Litigation, (2009-2012); Co-Chair, Appellate Rules and Statutes Subcommittee (2005-2009)